 The downside for the recruiter is the candidate expects the same kind of response.
 Which is difficult because they are often the middle link in the chain, trying to get two separate parties to align.
 Even internal recruiters struggle with this issue.

 On average, 82% of candidates expect to hear back about a role they have applied for but only 29% ever do.

-But as the internet has became more ubiquitous, the technology underpinning it has improved, providing even more tools to make the hiring process less complicated.
+But as the internet has become more ubiquitous, the technology underpinning it has improved, providing even more tools to make the hiring process less complicated.

 Faster connection speeds and more powerful computers means that it’s also much easier to arrange interviews – or at least first stage interviews – over video calls.
 Zoom, Skype and Google Hangouts all allow businesses and candidates to have a conversation, wherever they are in the world.

 There are obvious huge cost savings if the candidate lives in another country - or even the other end of the country.
 Plus, there’s inevitably an awkward conversation to be had if someone you flew out for a first interview doesn’t make the cut.

 Of course, there are drawbacks.
 The poor internet connection can render the technology useless.
 And there really is no substitute for meeting the person in real life.

 As a first interview tool, video calls are effective, providing you keep it focused to can they – at a basic level – do the job and are they pleasant to talk to.

 If the answer to both those questions is yes, then that’s when you get them on a plane.